 - Upper eyelid surgery removes excess skin and fat from the area above the natural crease of the eye.
 The procedure does not lift the eyebrows.

 - Lower eyelid surgery addresses bags and puffy appearance under the eye.
 The surgery may also be recommended to correct sagging lower eyelids that expose too much of the lower eyeball and increasing the risk of eye infections.

 Eyelid Surgery Evaluation

-If you feel like eyelid surgery may be right for you, the first step is to call Atlanta Aesthetics and let us schedule your one-on-one consultation with Dr. Killingsworth or Dr. Catignani.
+If you feel like eyelid surgery may be right for you, the first step is to call Atlanta Aesthetics and let us schedule your one-on-one consultation with Dr. Killingsworth.
 You should come to your first visit prepared to discuss your medical history, current health status, and your medication regimen including all of the medicines and supplements you take on a daily basis.
 It is important that you also mention any past eye or vision problems and whether or not you have had LASIK surgery.
-You will be asked to look in the mirror and point out what you wish to change about your eyes and eyelids and Dr. Killingsworth or Dr. Catignani will examine your facial anatomy before making a recommendation about what type of surgery would best work for you.
+You will be asked to look in the mirror and point out what you wish to change about your eyes and eyelids and Dr. Killingsworth will examine your facial anatomy before making a recommendation about what type of surgery would best work for you.